LtqxWYEG/Asorted-Scripts/README.md

 - ## Repair Windows errors.bat
   Run as Administrator.
   Script for repairing Windows errors via SFC and DISM.
+(As compiled from internet)

 - ## Clean WinSxS.bat
   Run as Administrator.
   Script for reducing size of WinSxS folder.
   #### Run with parameter "4" if you don't know what is going to happen.
+  #### Or just press enter when asked to choose.
+It will run with "4".

 - ## Optimize or defrag disks.bat
   Run as Administrator.